Don Aslett: Museum of Clean

 In November 2011, Aslett opened the Museum of Clean in a six-story building in Pocatello, Idaho, originally a warehouse built in 1915.
 The museum includes an art gallery, an 88-seat theater, and a gift shop, and houses 6,000 historical artifacts related to cleanliness, such as a 1902 horse-drawn vacuum cleaner and a 1,600-year-old bronze toothpick.
 Interactive exhibits teach children about recycling and cleaning.
 The museum cost $6 million to establish and took six years to assemble its collection.

 Aslett emphasized that the museum is about the concept of "clean" rather than just cleaning tools.
 He believed decluttering and eliminating excess lead to a healthier, more positive lifestyle.
-The museum's environmentally-friendly renovation included recycling 80% of the materials removed, installing energy-efficient windows and lighting, and implementing a rainwater collection system.
+The museum's environmentally friendly renovation included recycling 80% of the materials removed, installing energy-efficient windows and lighting, and implementing a rainwater collection system.
 These modifications reduced the building's electric bill by 25%.
 In 2013, Aslett received the Pollution Prevention Champion Award from the Idaho Department of Environmental Quality for his efforts.

-In 2017, a hydroponic greenhouse was added to the museum's roof, funded by a grant from Monsanto and in partnership with Pocatello High School.
-The greenhouse, along with wind turbines and solar panels, serves as an educational tool for students, teaching them about green energy and plant growth.